missingjs/tros/README.md

-# tros: An OS training project
+# tros: An Unix-like OS training project

 ## What's this
+Tros is an Unix-like OS training project.
+* The idea was inspired by an amazing book (written in Chinese) <https://book.douban.com/subject/26745156/>
-The code originated from <https://github.com/yifengyou/os-elephant>, plus some interesting features.
+* And the code was originated from <https://github.com/yifengyou/os-elephant>

 ### New features
+Some interesting features have been added:
 * dynamic kernel entry point
 * condition variable
 * make reading/writing of pipe as blocking operation